4 Top Factors that Ultimately Determine HVAC Efficiency

 Poor indoor air quality will cause your HVAC unit to work harder which will make it less energy efficient.
 Testing the indoor air quality in your home will help keep your family healthy and your HVAC system more efficient.
 Even something as simple as cleaning your indoor air handling units and outdoor compressors can help.

 Tackle these factors that determine HVAC efficiency and you’ll have a healthier, more comfortable home and lower utilities.
-To get a professional hand improving HVAC efficiency, call Air Doctor Services, Inc. at 843-305-8824.
+To learn more about our HVAC services and how to improve your system’s efficiency, call Air Doctor Services, Inc. today.

 Originally published in December 2017, updated in March 2020

 How a Trane CleanEffects Air Purifier Can Keep You Healthier

 Keeping the air in your Murrells Inlet, SC, home cleaner contributes to better health for you and your family.
 One way to… Continue Reading How a Trane CleanEffects Air Purifier Can Keep You Healthier…